-The 8200e SR and 4200e SR's shape allows great flexibility in placement.
-Due to their switchable Dipole/Bipole design, it's possible to place the speakers almost anywhere within the rear third of the room and get good results.
-However, the best location for surround speakers is straight out to the sides of, or slightly behind the primary listening area, approximately 1-2 feet above seated ear level to no less than 2 feet down from the ceiling.

-As noted above, the surround speakers (as opposed to the back speaker(s) in a 5.1, 6.1 or 7.1 channel system, see below) are primarily intended to re-create the ambient sounds taking place in the movie scene.
+The 4400 SR's shape allows great flexibility in placement.
+Due to the switchable Dipole/Bipole design, it's possible to place the speakers almost anywhere within the rear third of the room and get good results.
+However, the best location for surround speakers is straight out to the sides, or slightly behind the primary listening area, approximately 1-2 feet (.3,.6m) above seated ear level, but no closer than 2 feet (.6m) from the ceiling.
+As noted above, the surround speakers (as opposed to the back speaker(s) in a 5.1 or 7.1 channel system, see below) are primarily intended to re-create the ambient sounds taking place in the movie scene.
 Therefore, throughout most of a movie or TV program you may not be consciously aware of output from these speakers.
 In other words, don't worry if you aren't hearing the surround speakers.
 Please try to avoid the trap of turning the surrounds up and up so that you hear them most of the time.
 The result will be a much less believable surround experience.

-There are dedicated LEFT and RIGHT model SR speakers.
+There are dedicated LEFT and RIGHT model 4400 SR speakers.
 This is clearly marked on the back of each speaker.
 Be sure that the Left side surround speaker is placed directly to the left side of the prime listening area (facing the screen) and the Right speaker is directly to the right side.
 As an easy reference, the Dipole/Bipole switch should always be facing the back of the room.
-Should you wish to hang them on the wall, closer than 24 inches to the ceiling, you should remove and re-install the keyhole hangers upside down.
-Then turn the speakers over, hanging them upside down, and swap them side to side for proper operation.